LessLawn.com... design a nature-friendly, soul-satisfying landscape

 Pollan, Michael.

-This book, intellectual in tone, discusses contemporary American gardening in the context of humankind's separation from nature.
+Intellectual in tone, this oft-quoted classic discusses contemporary American gardening in the context of humankindÕs separation from nature.
 Pollan proposes that the garden can be a middle ground between the wilderness without people that we idealize and the metropolis without nature that we create.

 more info